MoserMarco/CPP-Exercises/Exercise/03-Functions/Instructions/Functions_ENG.md

 ### Description:
 Simulate a round of the game Tokyo with dice values generated randomly up to `max`.
+The players roll the dice alternately, and the game continues until one of them rolls a worse result than the other; at that point, the player with the worse roll loses, and the opponent wins.
 ### Function Prototype:

 ```cpp